infantiablue/expensify/README.md

     return render(request, 'tracker/index.html', context)
 ```

 Turns out, this is the bad practice.
-I just realized this scenario when make test case for new transaction as below
+Espeically, when processing test cases as below.

 ```python
 def test_transactions_with_category(self):